- One study of depressed women taking an antidepressant found that those who also took creatine had a better effect from the antidepressant.

 Creatine Caution With Bipolar Disorder

 Right now, we do not know if creatine will have the same beneficial effect on men for one study with rats suggest only females may benefit (7).

 Creatine is known to be pretty safe.
 As a caution, those with kidney issues or high blood pressure are recommended to be careful, although no negative effects have been shown.
-Please note though that one 10 person study showed 2 men with bipolar taking medication actually got worse with creatine (8), so it is prudent talk to your doctor first before using creatine with a medication, and it is best to avoid creatine if you have bipolar until we understand more about how it works with brain chemistry.
+Please note though that one 10-person study showed 2 men with bipolar taking medication actually got worse with creatine (8), so it is prudent to talk to your doctor first before using creatine with medication, and it is best to avoid creatine if you have bipolar disorder until we understand more about how it works with brain chemistry.

 1. Fournier JC, DeRubeis RJ, Hollon SD, Dimidjian S, Amsterdam JD, Shelton RC, et al. Antidepressant drug effects and depression severity: a patient-level meta-analysis.JAMA.
 2010 Jan 6;303(1):47-53.

 2. Rush AJ, Trivedi MH, Wisniewski SR, Nierenberg AA, Stewart JW, Warden D, et al. Acute and longer-term outcomes in depressed outpatients requiring one or several treatment steps: a STAR*D report.
 Am J Psychiatry 2006; 163:1905–1917